How I Want To Break Free became Queen’s most controversial song

 Frontman Freddie Mercury, meanwhile, took on the role of “Bet Lynch” - the glamorous barmaid of Coronation Street’s Rover’s Return pub.
 Dressed in a tight sweater with fake boobs, pvc skirt, stockings and high heels, topped off with a wig and full make-up (while still retaining his trademark moustache), the singer cut a comical figure as he hoovered the carpet and dusted the ornaments in a parody of a “typical” housewife.

 While Britain rolled its eyes and tittered at such shenanigans, over in America, people were less amused.
-In the UK, the tradition of drag dates back to Shakespeare’s time and beyond, but across the Atlantic men dressing as ladies were seen as something entirely different.
+In the UK, the tradition of drag dates back to Shakespeare’s time and beyond and was carried over into popular TV comedies and even kids' entertainment with the pantomime dame.
+Across the Atlantic, however, drag was still a very niche activity and not the primetime, mainstream attraction it is today with shows like Drag Race.

 “All around the world people laughed and they got the joke and they sort of understood it,” May told NPR Radio in 2010.
 “I remember being on the promo tour in the Midwest of America and peoples’ faces turning ashen and they would say, ‘No, we can't play this.
 We can't possibly play this.
 You know, it looks homosexual’.”